Montelukast (By mouth)

 - Oral granules: Do not open the packet until you are ready to use it.
 You can give the oral granules in one of three ways.

-- Put the oral granules directly on a spoon, then into the person's mouth.
+- Put the oral granules directly on a spoon, then into the patient's mouth.

 - Mix the granules with baby formula or breast milk that is cold or room temperature.
 Do not mix the granules with any other liquid.

 - Mix the granules with applesauce, mashed carrots, rice, or ice cream.
 Do not mix the granules with any other type of soft food.

 - If the medicine is mixed with formula, breast milk, or food, use it right away.
 Do not save any mixed medicine to use later.